Inspector Ricciardi

 Inspector Ricciardi (Il commissario Ricciardi) is an Italian crime drama television series based on the novels by Maurizio De Giovanni.
 It was first aired on Rai 1 on 25 January 2021.

 Premise

 The series takes place in Naples in the 1930s at the height of Fascist Italy.
 Police Commissioner Luigi Ricciardi holds a powerful secret: he can see the ghosts of people who have died violent deaths and listen to their last thoughts.
+This ability, inherited from his mother, is a great help in his work but is also a cause of unhappiness.